Hogan's Heroes: German release: Ein Käfig voller Helden

-Despite its international success as a parody of the Nazis, the series was unknown on German television for decades due to the language barrier (none of their characters spoke German except for some single words), and the obvious fact that portraying Nazis on German TV (even comedically) continued to be a sore spot for many years.
+Despite its international success as a parody of the Nazis, the series was unknown on German television for decades.

 German film distributor KirchGruppe acquired broadcasting rights to the show but initially did not air it out of fear that it would offend viewers; in 1992, Hogan's Heroes was finally aired on German television for the first time, but the program failed to connect with viewers due to issues with lip syncing.
-However, after the dialogue was rewritten to make the characters look even more foolish (ensuring that viewers understood the characters were caricatures) the show became more successful.
+However, after the dialogue was rewritten to make the German characters look even more foolish (ensuring that viewers understood the characters were caricatures) the show became more successful.